 As mentioned before, there are a couple of locations located on the outside of the CA that can serve as the perfect places to take those amazing pictures.
 I have found from personal experience that there is a lane of flowering trees that can be used for different angles or different poses for your pictures.
 There are also different trees on the hills around the building that if the light hits them just right, will make from some interesting color effects to be created.

 Speaking of the hills around the CA, it is important not to forget the historic buildings and gardens that are in the hills of Whitewater, such as the Little Red School House, the Log Cabin and the Campus Memory Garden.
 The school house could be a fun idea for you because you could pose like it’s the first day of school again.
 Also, the Memory Garden is a beautiful location from the flowers that bloom, to the old pillars that used to be a part of Old Main (Hyer Hall) which campus puts tassels on for commencement, to the giant purple chair for that fun photo you want to take.
 These locations are easily accessible and once the flowers start blooming, you will regret not stopping at one of these locations the day you graduate.

-The last location on campus that you will not want to forget to get a photo with is one of the large stone UW-Whitewater logo rocks around campus.
-The primary one that most of you probably have seen at least once in the past four years is located by Perkins and it makes for a memorable photo that you may even consider making a profile picture after you graduate.
+The last location on campus that you will not want to forget to get a photo at is at the Warhawk Monument.
+The primary one that most of you probably have seen at least once in the past four years is located by Perkins Stadium and it makes for a memorable photo that you may even consider making a profile picture after you graduate.